ncit-devs/efaas-sociallite/README.md

 ### Security

-If you discover any security related issues, please email info@javaabu.com instead of using the issue tracker.
+If you discover any security related issues, please email is@ncit.gov.mv instead of using the issue tracker.

 ## Credits